richard-porteous/richard-porteous.github.io/_posts/2022-01-10-Winforms-Refactor-Example-Part1.md

 *Next Step* simply shorten each line that is too long or use a format you are more comfortable reading.
 C# allows code lines to wrap in most cases.
 Re-build the code to test for errors.

 >If you have tests already for your code run them first and then after each change.
-If you don't have any then consider writing as you go.
+Again - If you don't have any then consider writing as you go.

 Create a new variable wherever an existing function variable is repurposed.
 Its almost impossible to move these if you don't.
 You can see them by the = operator (reassigned) being used often, and they often have a name like tmp.
-I missed or found it hard to follow some before so I address this shortly.
+I missed or found it hard to follow some, so delayed dealing with them.

 ```
 int tmp;